telescopic-handler-market-value-price

 Fixed boom telehandlers are great for heavy loads and are stable.
 They're best for construction and warehouses.
 Rotational telehandlers can move 360 degrees, perfect for tight urban spaces.

-Prices change based on lift capacity, brand, and attachments.
+Prices change based on lift capacity, reach, brand, and attachments.
+New units generally price higher than comparable used machines with similar specs.
 New telehandlers come with warranties and the latest tech.
 Used ones are cheaper.
 Big names like JLG, Skytrak, and Caterpillar lead the market, making up 15-20% of sales.

 When picking a telehandler, think about what you need.
 Light-medium duty ones lift 5,000 to 9,000 lbs.
 Heavy-duty ones lift 10,000 to 14,000 lbs.
 High-capacity ones can lift 14,000 to 24,000 lbs.